Minimum age 18 years.

 Library Direct volunteers visit residents who are no longer able to visit the library themselves due to ill-health, disability, mobility problems and/or caring responsibilities.

 Although a large number of our Library Direct clients are elderly, Surrey residents of any age can and do use this service.
 As well as bringing the library to these residents, your visit is often a welcome social interaction and often encourages our clients to feel part of their wider community.
+You will be expected to deliver books and/or audiobooks to individuals in their own homes on a regular basis (monthly, fortnightly) and usually stay between 20–40 minutes per visit.

 This is voluntary work and the amount of time you are able to give is appreciated.
 We would stress that for our Library Direct Home Service readers, continuity is essential; so you should be able to give a regular commitment in terms of day and time - be that on a weekly, fortnightly or monthly basis.
-When considering this type of voluntary work, you should consider the number of hours you can give, on which days and how often, which will determine the maximum number of clients or Community Settings you will be able to visit.
+When considering this type of voluntary work, you should consider the number of hours you can give, on which days and how often, which will determine the maximum number of clients you will be able to visit.

 To give Library Direct clients a choice of reading and other material, a selection of books or talking books should be taken to each client.
 Please be aware that there is some carrying of books involved.

 This role requires you to have a Disclosure and Barring Service (DBS) check.
-We require our volunteers to have basic IT skills and an active email address, due to the way in which we share information and personal data with volunteers in order to comply with Data protection and regulation.
-You will also need to be able to complete a mandatory online Safeguarding Course.
+We require our volunteers to have basic IT skills and an active email address, due to the way in which we share information and personal data with volunteers in order to comply with data protection and regulation.
+You will also need to be able to complete a mandatory online safeguarding course.

 As our Library Direct Home Service clients may be spread around a wide area, it is helpful if you have access to a car, and you can claim petrol expenses.